CHAPTER SIX—DEPARTURE

 “Oh.
 Well, could you?”

-He nodded slowly, thinking as he cleaned the repaired lenses with the edge of his shirt.
+He nodded slowly, thinking as he cleaned the nose pads with the edge of his shirt.

 “Yeah, I heard him say that,” Richard sighed.
 “But that doesn’t mean what you think it means.
 We haven’t had a visitor in a while.”